elgertam/claude-artifact-downloader/README.md

 ### From Source

-#### Option 1: Using Setup Scripts

-**For Linux/macOS Users:**
-1. Download `setup.sh`
-2. Open Terminal and navigate to the download location
-3. Make the script executable: `chmod +x setup.sh`
-4. Run the script: `./setup.sh`
-5. Follow the on-screen instructions to install the extension

-**For Windows Users:**
-1. Download `setup.bat`
-2. Double-click the file to run it
-3. Follow the on-screen instructions to install the extension

-#### Option 2: Manual Installation

 1. Clone this repository or download it as a ZIP file
 2. Extract the contents to a folder
 3. Open Chrome and navigate to `chrome://extensions/`